Slip-Disc Symptoms, Signs, Care & Therapy Options

 Can Have A Slipped Disc Without Slip-Disc Symptoms?

 Most are not familiar with slip-disc symptoms or the significance of a slip-disc.
 We hope to clarify the importance of slip-disc as well as the slip-disc symptoms in this article.
-A slip-disc (slipped disc) is a layperson’s term for the medical condition known as protruded disc, prolapsed disc, herniated disc, or bulging disc.
+A slip-disc (slipped disc) is a layperson’s term for the medical condition known as protruded disc, prolapsed disc, disc herniation, or bulging disc.
 Contrary to the common belief, slip-disc can be present with mild and even no pain.
 Much Like the millions of heart disease, diabetes, or cancer patients, a slip-disc can be present with minimal to no symptoms at all.
 Therefore, regardless of the severity, slip-disc symptoms and signs should never be ignored.
 Initial slip-disc symptoms are often confusing to patients and even doctors.
 As a result, the vast majority of mild and even moderate slip-disc patients are misdiagnosed with muscle spasms.

 Muscle Spasms & Slip-Disc Symptoms